serre-lab/diversity_vs_recognizability/README.md

     "distance": "l2" ## the distance used in the feature space to compute the diversity }
 ```

+Each of these 2 command lines returns a file that containing a list of dictionary.
+In those dictionary the key "accuracy" and "creativity" correspond to the recognizability and the diveristy, respectively.

 ### Reference
 [1] - Lake, Brenden M., Ruslan Salakhutdinov, and Joshua B. Tenenbaum.
 "Human-level concept learning through probabilistic program induction."
 Science 350.6266 (2015): 1332-1338.\